adaptris/interlok-docs-legacy/pages/advanced/advanced-expressions.markdown

 ```

 #### The Json adapter's 'Add Payload Service'
-*The JsonPath expressions inputting the information we want extracted from the API*
+*The Jsonpath expressions inputing the information we want extracted from the API*

 ![Add-Payload-Service](./images/advanced/weather-forecast-jsonpath-example/addPayloadService.png)